Baltimore City: Arts and Neighborhoods of Charm City

 EAT: R House

-A “launch pad for Baltimore’s most exciting chefs,” in the up and coming Remington Neighborhood, this 10-eatery-plus-bar food court is one of the hippest spots in Baltimore.
+A “launch pad for Baltimore’s most exciting chefs,” in the Remington Neighborhood, R House, a 10-eatery-plus-bar food court is one of the hippest spots in Baltimore.

 Like any upscale Food Hall worth its stars, this one offers trends that foodies love: poke bowls, vegan, Arapas, Pizza, Mediterranean, tacos, and more.
 It’s a veritable United Nations of affordable bites.
 Not to mention, a fun way to dine.